<

 Keegan Bradley beats Si Woo Kim to clinch the United States' 10th straight Presidents Cup victory.
 (0:42)

-The International team needed everything to go right at Royal Montreal.
-All it could manage was a good fight, more tight matches, but still no cup.
+The Internationals needed everything to go right at Royal Montreal.
+All they could manage was a good fight and more tight matches but still no cup.

-Its only victory since these matches for players from everywhere but Europe came in 1998 at Royal Melbourne, so long ago that Tiger Woods was making his Presidents Cup debut.
+Their only victory at these matches for players from everywhere but Europe came in 1998 at Royal Melbourne, so long ago that Tiger Woods was making his Presidents Cup debut.
 The U.S. winning streak dates to 2005.

 "A lot of these matches were so close," International captain Mike Weir said.
 "It's disappointing not to get a win.
 We put our team together to win this thing, and when you don't get a win, it's disappointing, but a lot of great things to take away."